JeesusKrisostoomus/Kyk-RedeemCodes/README.md

 - multiGen "type_here" "Reward_amount_here" "Count" [Example: multiGen money 2000 20] (This will generate as many codes as you told it)
 - redeem "code_here" [Example: /redeem ThisIsJustADemoCode] (This will check if that code exists, if it does then it will reward the money to the player) (TRIGGER FROM INGAME WITH /redeem "code_here")

-***Money Reward Generation:*** genCode cash/bank amount - This generates money reward with "cash" being cash and "bank" being money that is put into players bank.
+Money Reward Generation: genCode cash/bank amount - This generates money reward with "cash" being cash and "bank" being money that is put into players bank.

-***Item Reward Generation:*** genCode item item_spawn_code item_count - Generates item reward with "Item_spawn_code" being the item that will be given and "item_count" being the amount of items that are gonna be given
+Item Reward Generation: genCode item item_spawn_code item_count - Generates item reward with "Item_spawn_code" being the item that will be given and "item_count" being the amount of items that are gonna be given
-(Multigen works basicly the same just with "code count" being the last item you have to put in)
+Weapon Reward Generation: genCode weapon 'Weapon_spawn_name (DONT INCLUDE WEAPON_ BECAUSE I ALREADY ADDED IT)' 'ammo_count' (Multigen works basicly the same just with "code count" being the last item you have to put in)

 ***Other***
 - genCode command only works from the console.
-If you want to generate the codes from ingame then be sure to add ace permissions to the user/group you want to have access to this command.
+If you want to generate the codes from ingame then be sure to add ace permissions to the user/group you want to have acces to this command.
   - Allow access to all admins: add_ace group.admin "RedeemCodes.genCode" allow
   - Allow access to specific individual: add_ace identifier.steam:steam_identifier_here "RedeemCodes.genCode" allow
+- Database setup will be changed in the future because the current design is trash.